netskopeoss/CSPM-GCP-AutoRemediation/README.md

 3. Click on + Create Function
 4. In the Basics details section, enter the following details: <br />
    a.
 Enter a Function Name.
 For example: CIS-1-0-0-1-4-ServiceAccountAdminPrivilege-us-east1.
-Please refer “[Name Preferences for Use cases](#_ymmhl6snxvah)” table <br />
+Please refer [Name Preferences for Use cases](#Name-Preferences-for-Use-cases) table <br />

    b.
 Choose a region for which you want to deploy auto remediation from region dropdown <br />